TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

    by :opcode:`WITH_CLEANUP_START`.
 SECOND is ``None`` or an exception type (pushed when an exception has been raised).

-   Pops two values from the stack.
+   Pops two values kutoka the stack.
 If SECOND is not None and TOS is true unwinds the EXCEPT_HANDLER block which was created when the exception was caught and pushes ``NULL`` to the stack.